 “What have you done to try to get better?”
 This is one form of a question I always ask patients who come to my office for a sports- or exercise-related injury.
 I’m trying to determine if they have tried to rest the affected body part, used ice or compression bandages, or tried physical therapy.
 The most common response is, “I’ve been taking ibuprofen.”
 Or naproxen.
-Or acetaminophen.
+Or acetaminophen or other pain medications.

 The use of over-the-counter pain medicines among athletes and weekend warriors is not new.
 In fact, athletic individuals take these medications without consulting a doctor very frequently.
 It has been reported that half of Americans over the age of 18 have used over-the-counter pain medicines in the past six months.

 A study in the January/February 2011 issue of Sports Health by Douglas A. Wolf et al. looks at the use of these drugs among college football players.
 The authors administered surveys to football players at eight NCAA Division 1 colleges.
 Their findings suggest that athletes use these medications frequently, often without supervision, and often at much higher than recommended doses.

 The authors found that these college football players used nonprescription pain medicines, including ibuprofen, aspirin, acetaminophen, and naproxen, at a much greater rate than the general population.
 37% of the players used more than the recommended dose.
 64% decided to use the medications themselves rather than at the suggestion of a physician or athletic trainer.